colinbendell/netlify.colinbendell.dev/content/posts/a-new-title-for-tal.md

 ---
-title: a new title for Miki
+title: a new title for Sanjay
 date: 2019-07-03T14:02:09.310Z
 tags:
   - tag
+coverImage: /images/uploads/image-from-ios.jpg
-description: push new content
+description: push new **content**
 ---
 a new post body